apache/mesos/docs/roles.md

 ## Associating frameworks with roles

 A framework specifies which roles it would like to subscribe to when it subscribes with the master.

-As a framework developer, you must specify the roles you would like to subscribe to via the `FrameworkInfo.roles` field.
+This is done via the `roles` field in `FrameworkInfo`.
+A framework can also change which roles it is subscribed to by re-registering with an updated `FrameworkInfo`.

 As a user, you can typically specify which role(s) a framework will subscribe to when you start the framework.
 How to do this depends on the user interface of the framework you're using.
-For example, a single user scheduler might take a `--mesos_role` command-line flag, and a multi-user scheduler might take a `--mesos-roles` command-line flag or sync with the organization's LDAP system to automatically adjust which roles it is subscribed to as the organization's structure changes.
+For example, a single user scheduler might take a `--mesos_role` command-line flag and a multi-user scheduler might take a `--mesos-roles` command-line flag or sync with the organization's LDAP system to automatically adjust which roles it is subscribed to as the organization's structure changes.

+### Subscribing to multiple roles

+As noted above, a framework can subscribe to multiple roles simultaneously.
+Frameworks that want to do this must opt-in to the `MULTI_ROLE` capability.

+When a framework is offered resources, those resources are associated with exactly _one_ of the roles it has subscribed to; the framework can determine which role an offer is for by consulting the `allocation_info.role` field in the `Offer` or the `allocation_info.role` field in each offered `Resource` (in the current implementation, all the resources in a single `Offer` will be allocated to the same role).

 <a id="roles-multiple-frameworks"></a>
 ### Multiple frameworks in the same role